florideanstarch/pkp/content/ddx1.md

 We met someone at office day.

-They transitioned from Physics to Bioinformatics.
-Moved from a South India to Cambridge for Post-doc.
-It is their first job after PDF at Cambridge.
+They transitioned from physics to bioinformatics and moved from South India to Cambridge for a post-doc.
+This is their first job after a PDF at Cambridge.

-Mainly they have worked on DDX1 biology and myeloid leukemia/blood disorder/clonal hematopoiesis.
+They have mainly worked on DDX1 biology and on myeloid leukemia, blood disorders, and clonal hematopoiesis.

-They said their most interesting work is going to be out soon.
-It is about telomere length, genomics and ML.
+They said their most interesting work will be published soon; it concerns telomere length, genomics, and machine learning.